SyndicateGit/E-Card-Buddy/README.md

 -Custom Card shared page contains your card, custom message inside the card, hover animation where the card opens to show the inside message, and chosen celebration animation when first opened.

 ## Technologies Used
--Front-End: Next, TypeScript, Tailwind CSS, DaisyUI, Redux, JWT -Other libraries: Helmet, Axios
+-Front-End: Next, TypeScript, Tailwind CSS, DaisyUI, Redux and Redux Persist, JWT, MUI -Other libraries: Helmet, Axios

 -Backed: Node/Express, MongoDB Atlas, Node-crom, Nodemailer